Aircloak/aircloak/cloak/docs/diffix.md

 - [Generate DB query](#generate-db-query) (Answer perturbation prep)
 - [Handle DB answer](#handle-db-answer) (Answer perturbation)

-## Datasource configuration
+## Database configuration

-The datasource consists of tables.
+The database consists of tables.
 Tables have *columns* and *rows*.

 Each table must be configured as being *personal* or *non-personal*.
 Personal tables contain user data that must be anonymized, whereas non-personal tables contain other data.
+(Note that in the Aircloak Insights product, the term "datasource" is used to refer generically to different types of databases.)

 When queries include one or more personal tables, the cloak must be able to associate every row of data with one distinct user.
 This can happen in one of two ways:
 1. The personal table is configured with one and only one `user_id` column (often referred to as the `uid` in this document).
 This uniquely identifies the entity that must be protected (typically but not necessarily a natural person).